 NES must explain how your personal data is used.
 We communicate how personal information is used in several ways, including:

-You have the right to obtain confirmation from NES on whether your personal data is being processed.
-Where it is, you have the right to access to personal data and the following:
+You have the right to ask NES whether it is your processing your personal data.
+Where we are, you have the right to access the personal data, and be told the:

 We must provide this information free of charge.
-However, if you request copies we may charge a reasonable administrative fee.
+However, if you request more than one copy we may charge a reasonable administrative fee.

-If your request is complex we may take longer, up to two months, to respond.
-If this is the case, we will tell you before the first month is up and give a reason for the delay.
+If your request is complex, we may take longer to respond - up to two months.
+If this is going to happen, we will tell you before the first month is up and give a reason.

 This should be returned to:

-If the personal information we hold about you is inaccurate or incomplete you have the right to have this corrected.
+If the personal information we hold about you is inaccurate or incomplete you have the right to have this corrected (rectified).

-If it is agreed that your personal information is inaccurate or incomplete we will aim to amend your records, normally within one month, or two months where the request is complex.
-We will contact you as quickly as possible to explain any need to extend our timescales.
+If it is agreed that your personal information is inaccurate or incomplete, we will amend your records within one month - or two months where the request is complex.
+We will contact you quickly to explain any need to extend the timescale in this way.

-If NES does not see the personal information to be inaccurate, we will add a comment to your record stating your concerns about the information.
-If this is the case, we will contact you within one month and give our reasons.
+If NES does not agree that your personal information is inaccurate, we will add a comment to your record stating your concerns about the information.
+Where this is the case, we must contact you within one month and give our reasons.

 When NES is processing your personal information for the performance of a task carried out in the public interest or in the exercise of official authority you have the right to object to the processing, or to seek restriction of further processing.

-Where NES can demonstrate lawful grounds for processing your personal information, for instance; patient safety or for evidence to support legal claims, your right will not be upheld.
+Where NES can show compelling legitimate grounds for processing your personal information, for instance; patient safety or for evidence to support legal claims, your right to object will not be upheld.

 NES employs a Data Protection Officer to check that we handle personal information in ways that meet data protection law.
 If you are unhappy with the way in which we use your personal information, please tell our Data Protection Officer.

-Other rights under the data protection law only apply to some cases.
-Please see Appendix 2 [DOC].
+Other rights under data protection law only apply to certain cases.
+These rights include: